 At the most fundamental level, the Board of Trustees maintains independence with respect to Commonfund’s senior management in that the Trustees are elected by TCF’s member institutions.
 The sole exception is that the President is an ex officio member of the Board.
 It has historically been the case that no member of Commonfund Group’s management (other than the President) has served as a Trustee while so employed.

 It is also the Board’s policy that no member of management serves on any of its Committees, other than the President in his or her role as a member of the Executive Committee.
-In addition no Trustee whose current term expires in a given year may serve on the Governance Committee during that year.
+In addition, other than in exceptional circumstances, no Trustee may serve on the Governance Committee for more than four consecutive years.
 The Governance Committee establishes standards of independence that prevent Trustees from serving on the Audit and Risk Management Committee if they have any material relationship with Commonfund Group; the Executive Committee establishes such standards for the Governance Committee.

 Back to Top

-Trustees who are not employees of Commonfund receive annual fees of $50,000 plus reimbursement of their expenses incurred in attending Trustee meetings.
-In addition, the Chair of the Board receives additional annual compensation of $25,000.
-The Chair of the Audit and Risk Management Committee receives additional annual compensation of $10,000, and the Chair of each other Committee of the Board is entitled to receive additional annual compensation of $5,000 (although it is the Board’s practice that the Chair of the Board, if also serving as Chair of the Executive Committee, does not receive this additional $5,000 for the latter role).
+Trustees who are not employees of Commonfund receive annual fees of $100,000 plus reimbursement of their expenses incurred in attending Trustee meetings.
+In addition, the Chair of the Board receives additional annual compensation of $50,000.
+The Chairs of the Audit and Risk Management Committee and the Compensation Committee receive additional annual compensation of $25,000, and the Chair of the Governance Committee receives additional annual compensation of $15,000.

 Our decision to compensate our Trustees rests mainly on two observations.
 First, it is fundamentally fair and responsible to remunerate talented individuals who agree to assume oversight responsibility for the strategic direction and operation of an investment management firm responsible for a significant amount of client assets, given the complex nature of that task and the time demands and potential liabilities involved.
 Second, with the benefit of much real-world experience we have concluded that it is difficult to attract and retain individuals with the breadth of experience and knowledge that we require to serve on the governing board of an asset management firm unless we can offer meaningful compensation.

 The compensation levels for service as a Commonfund Trustee are well within competitive norms.
-When the Board established the current compensation levels in June of 2005, it adopted a recommendation by its Governance Committee and outside consultants that was based in part on a detailed examination of compensation levels for the governing boards of comparable investment management entities and funds.
+When the Board established the current compensation levels in June of 2014, it adopted recommendations by its Compensation and Governance Committees and outside consultants that were based in part on a detailed examination of compensation levels for the governing boards of comparable investment management entities and funds.

 The Board of Trustees has adopted a travel policy with regard to Trustee’s reimbursable travel expenses.
 This policy provides, for example, that Trustees’ air travel is expected to be in coach class, with business class being permitted only for international travel of six hours’ duration or greater or for medical reasons.